 Pirates Rest - Traditional chippy with a cafe area if you want to eat in.

-Frasers (seafront) You can eat in here and they have a license.
-Excellent fish and chips.
+Frasers (seafront) Excellent fish and chips.